simonegasperoni/camunda-sec/README.md

 The executions of local transactions in each application can be combined with the execution of other local transactions by other applications to provide the clients with specific business results.
 The purpose of the Saga Execution Controller (SEC) is just to orchestrate all the local transactions of the distributed architecture (https://microservices.io/patterns/data/saga.html).
-The combination of the local transactions (business activities) is called Saga Transaction (ST).
+The combination of the local transactions (business activities) is called here Saga Transaction (ST).
 The following SEC proposal is in line with the principles of the microservices architectural pattern already listed on the top.
 The most important highlights of this SEC proposal are: